OpenSourceEBike/TSDZ2_wireless/EBike_wireless_remote/documentation/operation.md

 # **Remote operation**
 ## Getting started with the Wireless remote

-**To get started , follow this simple four step process (or five steps if you have connected the brakes):**
+**To get started , follow this simple four step process (or five steps if you have connected the e-brakes):**
 (Please note that buttons will briefly flash **RED** if they are inactive)

 1. Ensure that the second wireless board is powered up and connected to the TSDZ2 motor controller.
 Ensure that the remote has a battery connected and press any button to start the pairing process with the motor controller.
 When the remote is searching for an ANT connection, the **RED LED** will slowly flash.
 When a connection is made with the motor, the **BLUE LED** will quickly flash and then go out.
 2. To turn on the motor from the remote control, press and hold the **POWER** key on the remote control.
 A  **WHITE** LED will start flashing, and will continue flashing until the motor is on, at which time a **BLUE** LED will briefly flash.
 3. press the **PLUS/MINUS** keys briefly to increase/decrease the motor assist level.
 The **GREEN** LED will briefly flash on every press of the key.
 There are 7 levels of assist.
 When you reach level 7 (maximum assist) or level 0 (motor off) the **RED** LED will rapidly flash.
 4. To turn off the motor, press and hold the **POWER** key on the remote control.
-A **GREEN** LED will briefly flash, followed by a flashing **BLUE** LED.
-This LED will indicate the current state of charge of the battery by one flash for every 10% of charge.
-When the motor is off, pressing the PLUS or MINUS keys will do nothing and they will briefly flash **RED** when pressed.
+The **RED** LED will briefly flash, and the motor will turn off.
+The **BLUE** LED will then flash one flash for every 10% of charge remaining in the battery.(ie:5 flashes=50% charge remaining).
 5. (Optional step needed you have connected the e-brakes) Depress either the right or left brake lever.
 The **RED** LED will light and the motor assist will stop.
 Release the brake lever and the **RED** led will turn off and the motor assist will resume.

-**That's basically all you need to use the remote for basic operation**.
+### **That's basically all you need to use the remote for basic operation.**

 Read the "**Button Operation (NORMAL MODE)**" section below for more details on the remote's operation when riding your e-bike.

 If you would like to configure the remote, please read the "**Remote Operating Modes**" section next.
-Please not that the remote will control the motor "out of the box" and no configuration is necessary unless you would like to pair a specific bike computer, set specific ANT configurations, or wirelessly update the remote firmware .
+Please note that the remote will control the motor "out of the box" and no configuration is necessary unless you would like to pair a specific bike computer, set specific ANT configurations, or wirelessly update the remote firmware .
 Most people can safely ignore **CONFIGURATION MODE** and still enjoy full functionality from their remote.

 Have Fun!!